pdtraver/DL_Final_Project/Unet/README.md

 # UNet Model for Semantic Segmentation on CLEVR Dataset

 This documentation covers a PyTorch implementation of the UNet model for semantic segmentation, tailored for the CLEVR dataset.
 The CLEVR dataset comprises synthetic images of complex scenes with multiple objects, each associated with a unique mask, facilitating the segmentation of individual objects.
 This implementation encompasses data loading, model definition, training, inference, and saving mechanisms.
+This document describes the file `TrainUnet.ipynb`, `PredictUnlabeledUnet.ipynb` and `Convert hidden.ipynb`

 ## Requirements